dkessner/APCS_2022-23/APCS/setup/installation_mac.md

 ## Install Java

-Install the Java Development Kit (JDK) from the Eclipse Foundation (latest version, 16) ([info](https://formulae.brew.sh/cask/temurin)).
+Install the Java Development Kit (JDK) from the Eclipse Foundation ([info](https://formulae.brew.sh/cask/temurin)).

 ```
 brew install --cask temurin
 ```

-Check that everything is installed properly: each of these commands should report version 16.x.
+Check that everything is installed properly.
+These commands will report the Java version.

 ```
 javac -version